 - Integration & API

-The Product cost pricing is managed seamlessly and intelligently with QuarterMaster.
+The Product cost pricing is managed seamlessly and intelligently.
 Supplier price lists are used to keep the cost pricing updated, ensuring accurate cost representation across the entire range of published brand products.
 The system uses these costs as the basis to configure client pricing.
 A pricing matrix can be configured and applied to an individual client, that through a markup process publishes client pricing dynamically for the entire catalogue.

 Client pricing is influenced by volume and other factors, and once this has been determined, an overall markup percentage can be applied to the client.
 The matrix can be further configured to specific categories of product.